total-typescript/total-typescript-book/book-content/book.md

 const [status, value] = await fetchData();
 ```

-In this case, `status` is acting as the discriminator for the `ApiResponse` type.

 Even though the `status` and `value` variables are separate, TypeScript keeps track of the relationships behind them.
 If `status` is checked and is equal to `"success"`, TypeScript can narrow down `value` to be of the `User[]` type automatically:

 ```typescript